ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 {: support}

 * Try to access the IPMI IP through different browser.
-* Update your browser and or Java try to access IPMI IP
+* Update your browser and or Java to access IPMI IP.
 * If you still have problems, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

 ## Why isn't RDP working?